Phala-Network/phala-wiki/content/basics/run-a-gatekeeper.md

 - Select the Controller.
 This is the account that will decide when to start or stop validating.

 First, go to the [Staking](https://app.phala.network/#/staking/actions) section.
-Click on "Account Actions", and then the "New stake" button.
+Click on "Account Actions", and then the "Stash" button.

 ![dashboard bonding](https://wiki.polkadot.network/docs/assets/guides/how-to-validate/polkadot-dashboard-bonding.jpg)